Aogiri-m2d/JuliaAudioProcessingDemo/README.md

 # JuliaAudioProcessingDesmo
-Exsamples for audio signal processing in Julia languege ^1.0.0
+Examples for audio signal processing in Julia languege ^1.0.0